 Last December, Robert Read and I published a four-part blog post series on a concept that we call Agile Share-in-Savings.
 The basic idea behind Agile Share-in-Savings is to marry the underutilized procurement practice of share-in-savings contracting with modern agile delivery practices in order to finance the federal government’s way out of its legacy-systems crisis.

-One strong counter-argument that we have heard is that what is not needed is an injection of net new funding, but rather more efficient use of existing funds, which agile alone can provide.
+One strong counter-argument that we’ve heard is that what is not needed is an injection of net new funding, but rather more efficient use of existing funds, which agile alone can provide.

 Let us think about this argument in terms of numbers and IT economic behavior.